robotframework/robotframework/doc/python/PythonTutorial.rst

 Module search path (PYTHONPATH)
 '''''''''''''''''''''''''''''''

-* Python modules aren't automatically searched everywhere on you machine.
-Python has certain default places to search modules for (e.g. it's own library directory which is often in place like ``C:\Python26\Lib`` or ``/usr/lib/python2.6``) and additionally it looks for them from so called PYTHONPATH.
+* Python modules are not automatically searched everywhere on you machine.
+Python has certain default places to search modules for (e.g. its own library directory which is often in place like :path:`C:\Python26\Lib` or :path:`/usr/lib/python2.6`) and additionally it looks for them from so called :var:`PYTHONPATH`.

-* PYTHONPATH is an environment variable which contains places (mainly directories) to look for Python modules.
-It is similar to PATH environment variable which is used by an operating system to look for executable programs.
+* :var:`PYTHONPATH` is most often controlled using an environment variable with the same name that contains places (mainly directories) to look for Python modules.
+It is similar to Java's :var:`CLASSPATH` and also to :var:`PATH` environment variable which is used by an operating system to look for executable programs.

-* PYTHONPATH is important also with Robot because it can import test libraries only if the module containing the library can be imported.
+* :var:`PYTHONPATH` is important also with Robot Framework because it can import test libraries only if the module containing the library can be imported.

-Classes and Instances
+Classes and instances
 ---------------------

-* Python is an object-oriented language but as we've seen you don't need to use classes everywhere like you need to in Java for example.
-It's totally ok to just have a module with functions if that's suites your needs but often object oriented features are really handy.
+* Python is an object-oriented language but as we have seen you do not need to use classes everywhere like you need to with Java.
+It is totally fine to just have a module with functions if that suites your needs but object oriented features are often really handy.

 * The syntax for creating classes and then instances from them is relatively straightforward: